learn-co-curriculum/ds-linear-regression-project-axi/README.md

 ### 5. Interpret the Simple Linear Regression Model

 Once the model has been fit, the coefficient for our independent variable, its p-value, and the coefficient confidence interval should be interpeted.
-We should ask ourselves whether or not the relationship our model is finding seems plausible.
+You should ask ourselves whether or not the relationship your model is finding seems plausible.

 ### 6. Evaluate the Simple Linear Regression Model

-Before we can make a final assessment of our model, we need to compare its metrics with the baseline model created in step one, and we need to check the assumptions of linear regression.
+Before you can make a final assessment of our model, you need to compare its metrics with the baseline model created in step one, and you need to check the assumptions of linear regression.

 # 1. Data Exploration and Cleaning